How is living in China: My experience after 7 years

 They still marry very young and in many families it is still important that there is at least one child in the family.
 Having a house of their own before getting married is essential to feel secure and stable.
 Weddings are usually paid for by the husband’s family, but more and more they are paid for in half.

-If you go out to eat with friends, one is always invited and the next day another one pays, and so on and so forth.
+If you go out to eat with friends, one always invites and the next day another one pays, and so on and so forth.
 However, this custom is slowly disappearing because now, right after one pays the bill, the others send their share via Wechat.
 No one has the excuse anymore that they don’t have any money on them or don’t have any change.
 At most you can say you have no battery.
 Regarding couples, usually the man pays the bill since his salary is usually higher.
 This custom is also changing, but much more slowly.

 In case someone offers you something, the normal thing to do is to accept it, refusing it can be taken as bad manners.
 When toasting, I try to put my glass under yours to show that I respect you.
 There have been cases of toasting almost on the floor so as not to let the other person put his glass lower than yours.